 These partnerships are not one-sided.
 We learn from the communities we serve.
 By observing the resiliency of populations who have limited assets and resources and unique cultural approaches to solving problems, it will help us improve our own efficiencies and models of care and education.
 In addition, these volunteer opportunities help us gain an appreciation for the access we have to healthcare and education in our own communities.

-Global Partners is funded by philanthropy and fueled by community volunteers.
+Global Partners is a program of the Gundersen Medical Foundation, funded by philanthropy and fueled by community volunteers.
 Gundersen is not working on this project alone.
-We have developed partnerships with community groups—including school districts, universities, businesses and other organizations—in Wisconsin, Minnesota and Iowa, as well as the areas Global Partners serves.
+We have developed partnerships with community groups - including school districts, universities, service clubs, businesses and other organizations - in Wisconsin, Minnesota and Iowa, as well as the areas Global Partners serves.

 While many things vary from region to region, one thing remains the same.
 Each site desires a sustained connection that will improve the long-term, overall health and education of their community, not just take care of their day-to-day needs.
 Global Partners facilitates the development of: